 Easy Hummus (Better than Store-Bought)

 My favorite hummus recipe!
-With a few simple tricks, you can make creamy, smooth homemade hummus, and yes, it’s better than store-bought.
+With a few simple tricks, you can make the best creamy, smooth homemade hummus, and yes, it’s better than store-bought.

 Easy Hummus Recipe Video